CasvalDOT/hssh/README.md

 # HSSH

-> An utility to easily search and connect into remote servers.
+An utility to easily search through your ssh configs and connect into remote servers.
+Also you can use a gitlab repo to store your config files and sync it!

 ![Screenshot](https://raw.githubusercontent.com/CasvalDOT/hssh/master/screenshot.png)

-This tool sync

 ## Dependencies
 HSSH use fuzzysearch.
 So a valid binary is required.